-- Involuntary termination without cause or resignation with good reason - Retirement - Death or Disability - Without cause or with good reason after Change in Control
+- Involuntary termination without cause or resignation with good reason - Retirement - Death or Disability - Termination without cause or with good reason after Change in Control

 In the event of an involuntary termination of the employee without cause, or resignation by the employee for good reason, the TEO will receive two times the employee's base salary and target bonus (three times in the case of Mr. Reed), and continuation of all health and welfare benefits for two years (three years in the case of Mr. Reed).
-In addition, any unvested options shall become vested and exercisable and any restricted stock and restricted stock units outstanding shall continue to vest on the same terms that would have applied if the TEO's termination had not occurred.
+In addition, any unvested options issued in connection with their employment agreement, shall become vested and exercisable and any restricted stock and restricted stock units outstanding and issued in connection with their employment agreement, shall continue to vest on the same terms that would have applied if the TEO's termination had not occurred.